Hong Kong’s Hidden Photo Spots

 Take the green line on the MTR to the station called Choi Hung.
-In Cantonese, it means rainbow!
-If you find the exit for Choi Hung Estate after the tunnel and at the top of the parking garage.
-Chances are, you’ll be joined by other people taking pictures of Cho Hung!
+In Cantonese, Choi Hung means rainbow!
+You can find the exit for Choi Hung Estate after the tunnel and at the top of the parking garage.
+Chances are, you’ll be joined by other people taking pictures of Choi Hung!

 On top of the garage is a basketball court, and this is where you’ll find the famed spot of a basketball hoop against a colorful side of a building that’s decorated in the colors of the rainbow.